 flatten parameter executes your request out of a hierarchical context, for hierarchical APIs.
 This allows you, for instance, to search for any Organization called “Marketing” rather than having to traverse the org-chart to find the relevant Organization.

-For specifics on how to use any of these parameters see API Parameters Reference.
+For specifics on how to use any of these parameters see API Headers Reference.